“There’s more gravy than of grave about you.”

 In the context of A Christmas Carol, which was published in 1843, there were a few reasons why someone might walk with a cane.
 Scrooge may suffer from a disease called gout, something well-known to Brits back in the day.
 In fact, dietary triggers for gout may be the reason that Scrooge first attributes his visit from Jacob Marley to something he ate.

 Characterized by excruciating pain, gout causes swelling of the joints.
 This swelling is due to a buildup of uric acid in the blood and can manifest over time as arthritis.
 Gout usually begins in the big toe, but pain can travel to ankles, knees, and wrists.
-Furthermore, gout can cause kidney stones – hardened calcium deposits that must “pass” (delicate medical way of saying you have to pee them out…sorry to any children out there).
+Furthermore, gout can cause kidney stones – hardened calcium deposits that must “pass” (delicate medical way of saying you have to pee them out, notably more challenging for a male urethra than a female one).
 Passing a kidney stone is about as pleasant as Scrooge himself at the start of The Muppet Christmas Carol.

 Is it possible that Scrooge’s cane is used to navigate during gout episodes?
-Not only would this account for the use of the assistive device, but pain tends to bring out irritability in…well, everyone.
+Not only would this account for the use of the assistive device, it might account for Scrooge’s irritability.
 Whether it’s a headache or a muscle spasm, people are not themselves when they are in pain.
 Gout may be humbugging Scrooge so badly that he is chronically stressed and exhausted.
-Though work is a dull activity for most, it may serve as a needed distraction during flare-ups of his illness.
+Work is a dull activity for most, but it may serve as a needed distraction during flare-ups of his illness.

 Called “The Disease of Kings,” gout is triggered by indulging in alcohol and rich foods such as cheeses and organ meats.
 Christmas of course is a time of year when everyone indulges in fancy feasting and plenty of drinking.
 In other words, Scrooge may despise Christmas on a subconscious level: It triggers his gout.
 With year after year of the celebrated day bringing out painful, persistent symptoms, it is no wonder that Ebenezer Scrooge does not make much of making merry.